google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Custom transforms matrices allow you to build frame-perfect custom scrollbars.
+description: Custom transform matrices allow you to build frame-perfect custom scrollbars.

 {# wf_updated_on: 2017-03-23 #}
 {# wf_published_on: 2017-03-23 #}
 {# wf_tags: performance #}
 {# wf_featured_image: /web/updates/images/2017/03/custom-scrollbar/poster.jpg #}
-{# wf_featured_snippet: Custom transforms matrices allow you to build frame-perfect custom scrollbars. #}
+{# wf_featured_snippet: Custom transform matrices allow you to build frame-perfect custom scrollbars. #}

 # CSS deep-dive: matrix3d() for a frame-perfect custom scrollbar {: .page-title }

 {% include "web/_shared/contributors/surma.html" %}

-Scrollbars are one of the remaining bits on the web that are pretty much unstylable (I’m looking at you, date picker) and are a thorn in the side of many designers.
-You can use JavaScript to build your own, but that’s expensive, low fidelity and can lag behind.
+Custom scrollbars are extremely rare and that’s mostly due to the fact that scrollbars are one of the remaining bits on the web that are pretty much unstylable (I’m looking at you, date picker).
+You can use JavaScript to build your own, but that’s expensive, low fidelity and can feel laggy.
 In this article we will leverage some unconventional CSS matrices to build a custom scroller that doesn’t require any JavaScript while scrolling, just some setup code.